Sam-Dowling/SecureMail/Server/README.md

 A Secure, Anonymous messaging API Server.

-The data is sent accross the network in plaintext.
-SSL should be enabled and encryption done client-side.
+SSL should be enabled and encryption enabled in the client.

 ## Getting Started